History of the No-Tech Summer Challenge

 At last year’s 7-8th grade Valediction, I challenged the 160 students to commit to NO screen time of any kind for each of the 11 Tuesdays this summer break, from June 13 through August 22.
 With each No-Tech-Tuesday, students experienced life without the ever-present screen so integral to our modern life.

-The response to this Challenge has been wonderful.
+The response to this Challenge was wonderful.
 Many students, both in these designated grades and beyond, took on the Challenge.
-Some parents did too, and it has been interesting to hear how many adults have said either they could not do it or didn’t even want to try.
+Some parents did too, and it was interesting to hear how many adults have said either they could not do it or didn’t even want to try.
 I received reflections from students who said it was especially hard in the beginning, but many also said it was ultimately liberating.
 I am most delighted to hear that students came to understand the power of habit and especially their ability to CHANGE their habits, if they choose.
 This knowledge will serve them well, in managing technology and many other aspects of life.

 Diana Smith, Principal

 Washington Latin will award $100 to all teams of one student and at least one parent who successfully meet the Challenge as outlined below.
 The students must be 8-9th grade students and enrolled at Latin for 2018-19.

 “Melinda Gates: I spent my career in technology.
 I wasn’t prepared for its effect on my kids,” Washington Post, August 24, 2017